MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/mailflow/uneven-distribution-messages-basicauth-basicauthrequiretls.md

 ## Workaround 1

 Disable the Client Proxy Prefer Mailbox Mounted Server by setting its value to "false."
-This distributes the load to other servers in the database availability group (**DAG**).
-To do this, follow these steps for all smart hosts in the send connector:
+This action distributes the load to other servers in the database availability group (**DAG**).
+To do so, follow these steps for all smart hosts in the send connector:

 1. Locate the MSExchangeFrontEndTransport.exe configuration file.